Hullow/42/push_swap/Journal-push_swap.md

 # 7/6/24
 - Working version, also for small stacks, but some "OK (4/5)" yellow results for stacks of 500, leaks issues.
 See "latest_test_output.txt" for output.
 - To do: check 4/5 yellow results, then fix leaks and norm, then retest
+- Working on Norm, renaming functions for clarification